 The concept of explainable AI means you can better understand the how and why of your ML models before and during production.
 With advanced model monitoring features, you can quickly detect, assess, and mitigate model issues at an enterprise scale.
 Not only that, but you can identify problems more quickly, develop effective solutions, and monitor their impact.
 Our proprietary Bias Detector tool empowers teams with the know-how they need to detect, assess, and mitigate bias within their machine learning models.

-Our Model Performance Management platform helps teams to better manage increasingly complex ML models through continuous model monitoring and explainable AI.
+Our AI Observability platform helps teams to better manage increasingly complex ML models through continuous model monitoring and explainable AI.